 - Presence: 6

-Their use of effects is also notable, as they often use modulation effects such as chorus and delay to create a “wash” of sound that further adds to the fullness of their tones.
+Their use of effects is also notable.
+They often use modulation effects such as chorus and delay to create a wash of sound.
+It further adds to the fullness of their tones.

 What Gear Do You Need For A Foo Fighters Sound?

 When going after a Foo Fighters tone, the right gear is the first step.

 - Dave Grohl uses a Mesa Boogie Dual Rectifier for dirty tones and Vox AC30 for cleans.
 So if you have an amp that is similar to a Boogie, you will get these tones quite easily.

 - Your guitar choice can be quite broad for the Foo Fighters sound.
 Dave is known to have a broad range of guitars.
 If you can get your hands on a Gibson Les Paul, you should have your bases covered.